All Episodes

 They feel no obligation to prove it.

-And that's what I showed is that they couldn't prove it, not even with one piece of evidence.
+And that's what I showed, is that they couldn't prove it, not even with one piece of evidence.

 Yeah, I mean, it's pretty amazing.

-You're an Orthodox, you're you're Orthodox Jewish in your faith.
+You're Orthodox Jewish in your faith.

-And so many other people, Pam Geller wrote me a note so angry the other day at how they're treating Bannon.
+And so many other people, Pam Geller, wrote me a note so angry the other day at how they're treating Bannon.

-And a number of other people of the Jewish faith, friends of mine have written similar things because they feel this charge against Bannon is so unfair, and you have been probably the the loudest, the most articulate voice in favor of Steve, and I want you to address what they're trying to do to him.
+And a number of other people of the Jewish faith, friends of mine, have written similar things because they feel this charge against Bannon is so unfair.

 Well, they're trying to make him toxic, and they're trying to do that so they can get to Donald Trump.